V. Dominus vobiscum.

 For behold from henceforth all generations shall call me blessed.

-For he that is mighty hath magnified me, (here all make a profound reverence) and holy is his Name.
+(here all make a profound reverence) and holy is his Name.

 And his mercy is on them that fear him throughout all generations.